scds/ArcGIS-Pro/lessons/lesson3.md

 - How to convert, or project, data between coordinate systems.

 ## Additional Resources (optional)
-Portions of the content of this lesson were drawn from the Esri tutorial *Choose the right projection*.
+Portions of this lesson were drawn from the Esri tutorial *Choose the right projection*.

 For more information on projection types and the properties of different projections that will help you decide which one is best for your application, see - [Choose the right projection](https://learn.arcgis.com/en/projects/choose-the-right-projection/).
+This tutorial will also show how to modify existing projected coordinate systems and create a custom one.